-When an opinion of value for a surplus parcel involves complex valuation issues, it must be reported using an appropriate narrative appraisal report that meets USPAP reporting requirements, as laid out by USPAP Standard 2.
+The Appraisal Report Complex Surplus Property (RE1008) is a narrative appraisal report format that is to be used for complex appraisal assignments.
 Those complexity issues that warranted the utilization of a narrative appraisal report, as a matter of course, would be identified in the appraisal report generated.
-Upon completion of the Appraisal Report Complex Surplus Property (RE1008), the appraiser will upload the report (first draft) into READS and notify the regional property manager, the regional negotiator, and the assigned review appraiser that the report is ready for review.
+Upon completion of the Appraisal Report Complex Surplus Property (RE1008), the appraiser will upload the report (first draft) into READS and notify the regional property manager and the assigned review appraiser that the report is ready for review.